'Excited' Adrian Peterson confirms contract with Saints

 “On offense, it goes without saying that the Saints are really solid behind Drew Brees.
 I feel like my skill set can make them even more dominant as a unit.
 They have a great offensive line, which is something that stood out to me as well.
 I could tell from talking to head coach Sean Payton over the last two weeks that he did his due diligence in evaluating how I could contribute.
 I also did a lot of homework on the defense as well.
 While I know that injuries have played a role in performance, I also see areas of potential with a lot of younger guys having the ability to step up.
 Lastly, it goes without saying that the Saints have an amazing fan base and I look forward to making them proud and creating everlasting memories.”

-It’s been six weeks since Peterson was released by the Vikings, who drafted him seventh overall in 2007.
-Yahoo’s Charles Robinson wrote on Monday that it’s been a humbling time for Peterson as he visited only the Seattle Seahawks, New England Patriots and New Orleans; only New Orleans offered the 32-year old a contract.
+It’s been six weeks since Peterson was released by the Minnesota Vikings, who drafted him seventh overall in 2007.
+Yahoo’s Charles Robinson wrote on Monday that it’s been a humbling time for Peterson as he visited only the Seattle Seahawks, New England Patriots and New Orleans; only New Orleans offered the 32-year-old a contract.

 A seven-time Pro Bowler, four-time All-Pro and the 2012 NFL Most Valuable Player, Peterson isn’t too far removed from the league-leading 1,485 rushing yards and 11 touchdowns he posted in 2015, but last year was marked by knee injury.
-That’s the most recent image most teams have of Peterson: averaging less than two yards a carry in three games in 2016.
+That’s the most recent image most teams have of Peterson: averaging less than 2 yards a carry in three games in 2016.

 He’ll get at least one year to show that he’s healthy and able to contribute with New Orleans, which went 7-9 last season and was middle-of-the-pack in terms of team rushing, though Mark Ingram, healthy at last, posted the first 1,000 yard season of his career.